 The one thing I was really stoked about visiting Flores and Komodo Island in Indonesia was the chance to see the famous Komodo Dragons in the wild.
-It is one of the main reasons people visit the Komodo Islands in the first place.
-Here’s a bit about my experience finally getting to see these rare beasts in their natural habitat.
+These large lizards are one of the main reasons people visit the Komodo Islands in the first place.
+Here’s a bit about how to visit the Komodo Dragons and what my experience finally getting to see these rare beasts in their natural habitat was like.

 - They are DRAGONS, duh of course they are cool.
-Well, they’re not really dragons, but they are the largest lizard species and can grow up to 3m in length and weigh up to 150kg
+Well, they’re not really dragons, but they are the largest lizard species and can grow up to 3m in length and weigh up to 150kg, which is pretty impressive

 - Komodo Dragons are really rare – the only place in the world you can only find them is here in Komodo National Park.
 There are about 4,000 of them and they are pretty endangered

 - Komodo National Park was chosen as one of the new 7 wonders of nature back in 2011.
 Tick that off your bucket list!

 There are two spots that you can visit in Komodo National Park to see Komodo Dragons: Loh Liang on Komodo Island or Loh Buaya on the smaller Rinca Island.
 Komodo Dragons can swim though so there is a very, very small chance you might come across them randomly on other islands (Keep your distance if you do! more about that below).

 I visited Loh Liang in Komodo Island where we had several trek options in the park – we took the short trek on a forest pathway shaded by trees.
 Overall it’s a fairly easy walk, flat though super humid given that you’re in the forest.
 Spray some mosquito repellent beforehand to keep the bugs away!